 Did you know you can blow up a balloon with baking soda and vinegar or another acid?

 Make some colourful baking soda ice cubes and watch them fizz as you add vinegar.

-Inspiration Laboratories froze the vinegar instead of the baking soda which worked brilliantly as well.
+Inspiration Laboratories froze the vinegar instead of the baking soda, which also worked brilliantly.

 Watch raisins dance around a glass due to bubbles of carbon dioxide.

-Do you have any more ideas for us?
+Do you have any more baking soda experiments to tell us about?